MR

 • Yukon government carbon price rebates individuals.

-Once you’re eligible, your GST/HST credit payments will be merged with your provincial and territorial credit payments and sent to the same account (with the exception of Ontario sales tax credit).
+Once eligible, your GST/HST credit payments will be merged with your provincial and territorial credit payments and sent to the same account.
+However, the Ontario sales tax credit is combined with the Ontario Trillium benefit.

 The provincial and territorial benefits are summarized in the table below: